ScottPlot/ScottPlot/SECURITY.md

 # Security Policy

 **ScottPlot minimizes security risk** by making all source code available, using only official Microsoft-backed NuGet dependencies, carefully reviewing all code contributions, building and publishing packages in the cloud with GitHub Actions, and using deterministic builds and SourceLink for all packages deployed to NuGet.
+Source code files and binaries built from them are scanned for vulnerabilities using the CodeQL analysis engine ([see report](https://github.com/ScottPlot/ScottPlot/security/code-scanning/tools/CodeQL/status)).

 **Supported Versions:** Security updates are applied to all major versions of ScottPlot present in this repository.